backstage/backstage/plugins/jenkins-backend/api-report.md

   username: string;
 }

+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+//
+// @public
+export const jenkinsPermissionRules: {
+  isEntityOwner: PermissionRule<
+    Entity,
+    EntitiesSearchFilter,
+    [claims: string[]]
+  >;
+};

 // Warning: (ae-missing-release-tag) "RouterOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface RouterOptions {
+  // (undocumented)
+  config?: Config;
+  // (undocumented)
+  discovery?: PluginEndpointDiscovery;
+  // (undocumented)
+  fetchApi?: {
+    fetch: typeof fetch;
+  };
   // (undocumented)
   jenkinsInfoProvider: JenkinsInfoProvider;
   // (undocumented)